jmstajim/NanoTeams/README.md

 Sandboxed tool system: file operations, git, Xcode build & test, team collaboration (`ask_teammate`, `request_team_meeting`, `request_changes`), artifact creation, supervisor Q&A, persistent memory, and image analysis.

 ### Documents In & Out
 Roles read PDF, DOCX, RTF, XLSX, PPTX, ODT, and HTML files directly — no manual conversion to plain text.
 Generated artifacts can be exported to PDF, Word, or RTF.
-Document handling is **pure Swift** — no `textutil`, no `unzip` subprocess, no temp files, no shell-out.

 ### Universal Search
 Keyword search across PDFs, Word documents, spreadsheets, slides, OpenDocument files, HTML, source code, and plain text — all from a single tool call.
-Results are capped to keep agent context clean and prevent search-result poisoning.

 ### Exploratory Search (Semantic)
 Optional vocab-vector embedding pipeline lets roles find code and prose by meaning, not just keywords — useful for navigating large codebases.
 Embeddings and the token index are computed and stored entirely on your machine; toggle and configure the embedding model in **Advanced Settings → Exploratory Search**.